Old Postcards of Garforth

 I don't have any information on this company, there is only a single card but the back is marked ‘HOBBIES’ above postcard but without an address.
 There do not appear to be any sequence numbers and the card is an early one posted in 1905.

-This selection of cards seems to have been created by Mr. A. W. Hoult who ran Garforth Post Office.
-They were presumably created by him for sale from the post office itself and as such may all be solely of Garforth.
+This selection of cards were created by A. W. Hoult who ran Garforth Post Office.
+They were presumably created by him for sale from the post office itself and as such are solely of Garforth.

 The Laycocks cards are marked with ‘Laycock’s Real Photo Series’ but no other company details.
 There was an E.W.
 Laycock who had a newsagents in Church Lane, I believe these cards will have been created by him for sale from his shop.
 As such all of the Laycock’s cards are likely to be of Garforth.